odros/amlo/pending.md

 - Specify package of origin for every function
 - Properly comment every non-self-explanatory line of code
 - Create remaining explainers (including analysis)
+- HTML explainers not rendering properly at the moment